k7p/dataviz_project/README.md

 	Data Cleaning.ipynb - This notebook contains data processing steps such as cleaning, loading, and preparing the data to be visualized.

+	EDA.ipynb - This notebook contains some exploratory data analysis that helped us with our data cleaning.

 	Visual1.ipynb - This notebook contains our initial charts.

 	Visual2.ipynb - This notebook contains our final charts.